oiax/tgweb/README.md

 * `tags`
 * `videos`

-Every website must have a page named `index.html`.
+Every website must have a file named `index.html` in the `pages` directory.
 From this page, the _home page_ of the website is generated.

 ### Adding a simple page